When You Land On The Wrong Carrier!

 Pretty sure the tail markings of that Phantom are not USMC

-This poor US Navy Double Ugly F-4 Phantom from the USS Coral Sea, seemed to have inadvertently strayed onto the deck of the USS Intrepid.
-Looks like the Intrepid's locals wanted ensure the Phantom's crew felt welcome.
+This poor US Navy Double Ugly F-4 Phantom from the USS Coral Sea seemed to have inadvertently strayed onto the deck of the USS Intrepid.
+Looks like the Intrepid's locals wanted to ensure the Phantom's crew felt welcome.

 This stray Tomcat from the Pukin Dog Squadron had a little tail work in honor of their misadventure.